vingd/vingd-api-csharp/README.rst

 Documentation
 -------------

-Full C# library documentation is not yet available, but you can browse through semantically equivalent `PHP docs`_ and `Python docs`_.
-Also, feel free to inspect the ``Vingd`` class code/comments.
+Full C# library documentation is not yet available, however general outline (with communication sequence diagrams) of interaction with Vingd is available in the `vingd-flow.pdf`_.
+You can also browse through semantically equivalent `PHP docs`_ and `Python docs`_.
+Feel free to inspect the ``Vingd`` class code/comments for details.

 Copyright and License